verb (used with object), stee·pled, stee·pling.

 THINK YOU’VE GOT A HANDLE ON THIS US STATE NICKNAME QUIZ?

 Origin of steeple

-Examples from the Web for steepled
+Example sentences from the Web for steeple

 As we neared the provincial city we saw the steepled mass of the cathedral, long and high, rise far into the cloud-freckled blue.